 If you’ve never been to a degree show, make this the year you attend at least one.
-If you’re looking to invest in art, there was an interesting article just published in The Guardian that you might find interesting although in some ways its opposite of what I think as you’ll find out.
 Even if you don’t go to buy, they’re so much fun and if nothing else, will open your mind to new possibilities of what art can be and better still you can meet the new hatchlings in person and chat to them about their work.

 If the thought of going alone is daunting, take a friend to gasp with (and ok possibly have a giggle with) and go along on the opening night.
 Be prepared for crowds but you’ll be able to peek at work without anyone noticing too much ( if you’re self-conscious) and you can always go back on another quieter day once you’ve shortlisted your favourites – remember the best stuff goes quickly though!
 You might even get a glass of wine or a bottle of beer…or two and before you know it you could be skipping down the road with the next ‘Damien Hirst’ under your arm but without the shocking price tag!

 But How Will I know What’s ‘Good’ ?

 So you’ve picked a degree show to go to but how will you know what is actually any ‘good’?
 Well, although art is a very personal thing, there are definitely things to look for which I’ll come to but first I want to say that I’ve lost count of the number of times people say to me they know nothing about art or that they wouldn’t know where to start.
 I always say ‘What’s the big secret you don’t think you know?’